 The Gentleman has been dying to check it out for himself, straight from the source, of course.
 Chain of custody is paramount for the review process, so jot that down.
 Conveniently, they have a dispensary in Los Angeles they work with called TLC Collective and when I popped in, all the employees were rocking Jungle Boys branded gear, a very positive sign I was in the right place.

-Considering their reputation as a hip California brand, I was a little concerned that I might be walking into a dispensary of aloof employees judging me for not wearing the right pendy or snapback or Banksy pin or whatever, but I didn’t get that vibe at all when I walked in, possibly because I am just way super-cooler than everyone else all the time (possible!), but might also be because everybody at TLC Collective, from security to check-in to the budtender, were friendly and chill peeps.
+Considering their reputation as a hip California brand, I was a little concerned that I might be walking into a dispensary of aloof employees judging me for not wearing the right pendy or snapback or Banksy pin or whatever, but I didn’t get that vibe at all.
+Everybody at TLC Collective, from security to check-in to the budtender, were friendly and chill peeps.

 The prices, at least before tax, were pretty reasonable.
 I walked out with two half-grams of live resin for $30 and an eighth of Jungle Cake flowers that the girl at check-in recommended for $40 ($89.02 total cost out-the-door).

 Jungle Cake is a cross between Wedding Cake and White Fire # 43 (originally posted here).
 I didn’t often have access to a smoking room in Cali and didn’t want to smoke out on the street or in my car with the out of state plates that I had to drive around, so I mainly dabbed the Mimosa and Grape Topanga Live Resin and only ended up smoking a few small bowls of the Jungle Cake before sadly having to toss it out at the border.